iimarckus/megaman/README.md

-This is a disassembly of the following Game Boy games:
+This is a work‐in‐progress disassembly of the following Game Boy games:

 * Mega Man: Dr. Wily’s Revenge
 * Mega Man III